 - recognized as “The Top 10” from Southern California Super Lawyers magazine’s 2014 “Top 100” list of Southern California lawyers

-- recognized by The Best Lawyers in America for Appellate Practice, Litigation – First Amendment and Media Law from 2013 through 2015 and listed in The Best Lawyers in America since 1991
+- recognized by The Best Lawyers in America for Appellate Practice, Litigation – First Amendment and Media Law (2013 - 2016) and listed in The Best Lawyers in America since 1991

 - recognized by Super LawyersBusiness Edition in Litigation, Appellate in 2013

 - recipient of one of California Lawyer magazine’s 2013 and 2009 California Lawyer Attorneys of the Year (CLAY) Awards

 - included in Daily Journal “Top Verdicts” of 2012 for “Top Appellate Reversal”